 We work out your benefits using your full time equivalent final salary when you retire or leave Greater Manchester Pension Fund (GMPF).
 If you have a reduction in your pay – not through changing your hours – then this would reduce your benefits for the final salary part of your pension.
 If this happens close to your retirement then there are some protections.

-Please note that any estimated pension figures provided on My Pension and on your annual statement will be based on your salary at the time the figures are produced.
+Please note that any estimated pension figures provided on your online My Pension account and on your annual statement will be based on your salary at the time the figures are produced.

 Best of the last three years: your final salary is your pensionable pay for the 365 days before you leave or take your pension benefits.
 Your employer will automatically go back a further two years and check if a better pensionable pay can be used.